 If you love Fred, share your experience with us here!

 ** 2014-2015 update: This post is so popular that I thought it would be fun to update you on our progress.
-My oldest is now entering his junior year of high school.
-He finished geometry and is almost finished trigonometry and we are poised to purchase Calculus this summer.
+My oldest is now a junior year in high school.
+He finished geometry and is just about finished trigonometry.
+We are poised to begin Calculus this semester.
 Fred still works!
 He’s still our math friend. **by